sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 ![Run icon](screenshots/training-docker-image-run-arrow.png)

-You will then see a dropdown menu of "Optional settings" for this new container; click to reveal these options.
+You will then see a dropdown menu of "Optional settings" for this new container; click this menu to reveal these options.

 ![Run icon](screenshots/container-settings-blank.png)